 “Oh?
 A traveller, that sounds interesting, you a salesman of some kind?”

-His voice was flat, and he somehow managed to finish his beer in the same instances.
+His voice was flat, and he somehow managed to finish his beer in the same instance.
 At the mention, her smile grew and she put a gentle hand on his arms and moved in a little closer.

-“Dragon hunter, that sounds dangerous… which we all know is just another word for sexy.”
+“Dragon hunter?
+That sounds dangerous… which we all know is just another word for sexy.”

 He rolled his eyes.

 “Do we?
 Is that what we know?
 Have you ever actually seen a dragon?”